 Scripture is thoroughly realistic about the place of suffering in the world and the lives of believers.
 To become a Christian is not to escape from pain, but to suffer with dignity and hope.
 It reveals how mature our faith is.
 So, how should we respond to suffering so that we grow in our faith?

-Since the fall, human beings have suffered in various ways.
-Scripture provides insights into the nature and place of pain and distress both in the world and in the lives of believers.
+Since the Fall, human beings have suffered in various ways.
+Scripture provides insights into the nature and place of suffering in the world and our personal lives.

 Why Do We Suffer?